kneehit/SMS_Spam_Filter/SMS_Spam.md

 ![](SMS_Spam_files/figure-markdown_github/unnamed-chunk-19-1.png)

 Our Document Term Matrix consists of large amount of terms which occur very few times.
-Thus we shall remove these terms as they dont provide significance to analysis.
+Thus we shall remove these terms as they dont provide any relevant information for analysis.

 ``` r
 dtm <- removeSparseTerms(dtm,0.995)